Wie is de Mol? (Dutch TV series) season 21: Episode 8 – In één klap

 Contestants are brought to Aeroklub Toužim and are asked to select two candidates to enter a glider plane while the remaining two candidates remain on the ground.
 One candidate on the ground must communicate three instructions to the candidate on the plane via walkie talkie.
 While the stunt plane flies, the candidate inside must relay the instructions to the second candidate on the ground, who must follow the instructions – which involve swapping the places of covered puzzle pieces to correctly assemble a puzzle.
 The two candidates on the ground swap positions once the second candidate enters the plane and the process repeats.
 If the puzzle is solved by the end of the assignment, €1500 is added to the pot.

 No money was earned for the pot.

 Contestants enter the Municipal Theatre of Mariánské Lázně (Mariënbad Theater) to find the seats occupied with portraits of former Wie is de Mol candidates.
-However, the some of the portraits are not in the correct row and must be moved.
+However, some of the portraits are not in the correct row and must be moved.
 Upon entry, a series of music videos begins playing in which contestants must decipher clues from the music to correctly determine which portraits belong in each row - the row each song correlates to is mentioned beforehand.
 For example, the song "You Can Leave Your Hat On" requires row 10 to contain portraits of candidates wearing a hat.
 For each row with correct portraits, €300 is added to the pot.

 €900 was earned for the pot.

 Candidates are presented with a wheel which contains prizes or penalties that can be won.
 One candidate must spin the wheel and another candidate must provide advice on whether or not to take the prize or penalty.
 The candidate spinning the wheel is not able to see what is shown on the wheel and must rely on the provided advice.
 The candidate spinning the wheel can accept or reject the prize or penalty that they think they have won.
 If they reject, they must spin the wheel again.
 The candidate can reject the advice up to two times and, in that case, they must take whatever they get when they spin the wheel for the third time.

 €2,000 was removed from the pot.